nv-legate/legate/docs/legate/source/usage.rst

     legate --spy myprog.py

 Legate will collect the necessary logging information in the ``legate_*.log`` files (one per process).
-To post-process these files, install `GraphViz
-<https://www.graphviz.org/>`_ on your machine, then run:
+By default these files are placed in the same directory where the program was launched (you can control this with the ``--logdir`` option).
+To post-process these files, install `GraphViz <https://www.graphviz.org/>`_ on your machine, then run:

 .. code-block:: sh